office-window-skyline-view

 A company can generally be removed from the register of companies at Companies House in one of two ways:

-• members voluntary liquidation (a solvent liquidation process)
+• members’ voluntary liquidation (a solvent liquidation process)

 • voluntary strike off and dissolution.

 The result of both processes is the same in that a company is removed from the register.
+The processes, outline costs and issues with each option are considered below.

-Members Voluntary Liquidation (MVL)
+Members’ Voluntary Liquidation (MVL)

 The MVL process requires the appointment of a licenced insolvency practitioner as liquidator, the agreement of the board of directors and at least 75 per cent of a company’s shareholders (members) before it can proceed.
 The appointment of a liquidator reduces the risk to a board of directors, the threat of future litigation and personal liability.